 If you are trying it for the first time or doing it without an experienced or skilled person, you must definitely try by stem cuttings in the mix for a 100% result achievement.
-Each of the Christmas cactus is made out of various pads that are thoroughly linked to each other.
-At the bottom where it connects to another pad is the area from where you can get the roots which can be grown.
+Each Christmas cactus is made out of various pads that are thoroughly linked to each other.
+At the bottom where it connects to another pad is the area from where you can get the roots that can be grown.

 But the challenge awaits you; you need to discrete the sections that are the pads without ripping out the bottom of the sections(places).
 Cutting can fail out if in any way the bottom of the sections is damaged while separating.
 So make sure that you are separating the pads very carefully.